-An OC6 canoes shall have a minimum weight of 130 kg unless in the unlimited class.
+An OC6 canoe shall have a minimum weight of 100 kg unless in the unlimited class.

-OC6 canoe less than 130kg in weight are considered Unlimited Class Canoes.
+OC6 canoe less than 100kg in weight are considered Unlimited Class Canoes.
 They are required to be issued with an easily identifiable numbering system.
-If no unlimited class division is provided for at, a regatta or race program then they cannot be raced unless weighted to 130kg as per these rules.
-If an unlimited division is provided for as part of a regatta program, they will qualify for points and awards including AOCRA trophies or titles in the unlimited division.
+Regattas will have a separate division for unlimited canoes.
+Unlimited divisions provided for as part of a regatta program, will qualify those clubs for points and awards including AOCRA trophies or titles in the unlimited division.